civican/legisinfo/42-1/bills/C-37/bill_text.md

   **(5)** The Minister may refuse to register or cancel the registration of the importation of a designated device if the Minister believes on reasonable grounds that false or misleading information was provided, or it is necessary to do so to protect public health or safety or for any other prescribed reason.

-  **(6)** The Minister is authorized to disclose to the Canada Border Services Agency or an **officer**, as defined in section 2(1) of the `Customs Act`, any information submitted under subsection (2) for the purpose of verifying compliance with the provisions of this Act or the regulations.
+  **(6)** The Minister is authorized to disclose to the Canada Border Services Agency or an officer, as defined in section 2(1) of the `Customs Act`, any information submitted under subsection (2) for the purpose of verifying compliance with the provisions of this Act or the regulations.

   **(7)** The Minister is authorized to disclose any information submitted under subsection (2) to a Canadian police force or a member of a Canadian police force who requests the information in the course of an investigation under this Act.